ajaypanchal761/hamarasamachar/MOBILE_FCM_INTEGRATION.md

 ### Mobile FCM Token Strategy

-**Important:** For mobile apps, FCM tokens should be saved **during login** (OTP verification), not as a separate API call.
-This ensures tokens are associated with authenticated users.
+**Important:** Mobile FCM tokens should be saved **the same way as web tokens** - after user authentication using JWT token.
+This maintains consistency between web and mobile implementations.

 ### Updated Login Flow: